 From the table, it is clear that the ACC Feb 2015 requires a margin of Rs.48,686/-.

-To find out the margin requirement for Infosys, I need to scroll down till I spot Infosys January contracts or simply type “Infy” in the search box provided.
+To determine the margin requirement for Infosys, I need to scroll down till I spot Infosys January contracts or type “Infy” in the search box provided.

-Clearly since the trade is for intraday the trader can choose MIS product type and benefit from a lower margin requirement, which is Rs.27,079/-.
-Do note, the trader can select NRML product type even for intraday, there is no harm doing so.
+Clearly, since the trade is for intraday, the trader can choose MIS product type and benefit from a lower margin requirement, which is Rs.27,079/-.
+Do note; the trader can select NRML product type even for intraday; there is no harm doing so.
 But when one does this, the NRML margin amount gets blocked.
-If one is clear in his mind about the trade being intraday, then it makes sense to opt for MIS and efficiently use the capital available.
+If one is clear in his mind about the intraday trade, then it makes sense to opt for MIS and efficiently use the capital available.

 Anyway, the trader’s total margin requirement would be –